 (2) The Minister must cause a copy of the report to be laid before each House of Parliament within 15 sitting days of that House after the Minister receives the report.

+Note for this section:

-Note: Section 136(3) of the Commonwealth Act requires the Regulator to give a copy of his or her report under that section to each State.
+Section 136(3) of the Commonwealth Act requires the Regulator to give a copy of his or her report under that section to each State.

 136A.
 Quarterly reports